 I was born in Buenos Aires, Argentina where I completed a five-year BA(Hons) in Graphic Design at the University of Buenos Aires (UBA, FADU).
-When I finished my undergraduate studies, I moved to Barcelona to complete a Postgraduate degree in Editorial Techniques and a Master of Advanced Studies degree (DEA diploma) in Information Graphics both at the University of Barcelona.
-In 2008 her passion for complex diagrams and information design brought her to London to complete her PhD at the London College of Communication, University of the Arts London.
+When I finished my undergraduate studies, I moved to Barcelona to complete a postgraduate degree in Editorial Techniques and a masters of Advanced Studies degree (DEA diploma/MPhil) in Information Design both at the University of Barcelona.
+Years later, my passion for complex diagrams and information design took me to London to complete my PhD at the London College of Communication, University of the Arts London.
 For my commitment to professionalism in teaching and learning in higher education, I have been recognised as a Fellow member of the Higher Education Academy (FHEA) in the UK.